jwildeboer/MUCNumbers/README.md

 The daily CSV is exported from [this spreadsheet](https://www.icloud.com/numbers/0tPTegqlj4Q2SZ7PysUbTt-gQ#MUCNumbersCorona) which contains all the formulas and adds a lot of nice looking graphs.

 At around 15:00 CET all updates should be added and the export is run.
-The new file will be committed here and the previous file will be moved to the folder **archives**.
+The new file will be committed here and the previous file will be moved to the folder **archive**.

 ### ChangeLog